How a Trust Can Provide You Privacy

 1. Property Records

-Let me be the first to introduce you to a government agency known as the County Assessor.
-Each county has an office in charge of collecting information about property values so that the state can be sure you are paying enough property taxes.
+Each county has a County Assessor’s office in charge of collecting information about property values so that the state can be sure you are paying enough property taxes.
 In most counties and states, this office is called the County Assessor.
 Whether you know it or not, there is an account with this office for each and every piece of real property you own.
 And, depending on how you took title to that property, your name is attached to that account.

 No big deal, right?
 I mean, the County needs to be able to keep track of changing property values to properly assess property taxes, right?